Graduate Certificate in Records and Information Management

 About the Program

-The RIM certification is a newly developed, fully online, graduate program.
-It is designed to provide an immersive experience for students who seek a career as a Records and Information Management Officer, Information Governance Officer, Digital Assets Manager, Enterprise Content Manager, or equivalence, in various industries, such as government and municipal, healthcare, legal, financial services, insurance services, oil and gas, education, telecommunication, and so forth.
+The RIM certificate is designed to provide an immersive experience for students who seek careers in the growing field of Records and Information Management.
+Records and information managers are responsible for accurately, securely, and effectively managing information received and produced by a wide range of public and private sector organizations.
+The certificate prepares students for positions such as Records and Information Management Officer, Information Governance Officer, Digital Assets Manager, or Enterprise Content Manager in areas such as government and municipal offices, healthcare, legal services, financial services, insurance services, the oil and gas industry, and education.

 The RIM certificate program is offered in collaboration and partnership with the Institute of Certified Records Managers (ICRM), the national certifying body for RIM professionals.
-Through this partnership, students enrolled in the RIM Certificate Program can further leverage their financial investment as a result of the fast track it provides to become a Certified Records Analyst (CRA) or Certified Records Manager (CRM) as designated by the ICRM.
+Through this partnership, students who complete the RIM certificate can fast-track their path to becoming a Certified Records Analyst (CRA) or Certified Records Manager (CRM).
 Due to the rigor of the coursework, completion of the RIM certificate will credit the student with passing Exam Parts 1-5 toward ICRM certification.

 - LIS 7604 Principles of Records Management